Investment approvals

 This field is required.

-Applicable regulation: Customs Act 1901
+Applicable legislation: Customs Act 1901

 For more information see the fact sheet.

-Imports that pose a biosecurity risk include:
+Imported goods that pose a biosecurity risk include:

-• equipment & machinery
+• equipment and machinery

-Conveyances that pose a biosecurity risk include the vehicles & vessels used in transport.
+Conveyances that pose a biosecurity risk include:

 You can check your biosecurity requirements on the Biosecurity Import Conditions system (BICON).